 We aim to stand up from our desks at the end of every day knowing something that we did not know when we sat down that morning.
 We do not teach from old lecture notes.
 With our students we will share what we know, along with our uncertainties & struggles.
 Our students will know the joy & trepidation of exploring the intellectual frontier.

-We realize that if you want to maintain your passion for work, & want people to be better off for having read your work, or for having been your student, you have to stand for something.
-But whatever you stand for, you have to stand for honest scholarship first.
+Whatever we stand for, we have to stand for honest scholarship first.
 Truth comes first.
 If and when the truth turns out incompatible with our beliefs, we change our beliefs.